seanking/companion-objects/README.md

 ## Object

-The object declaration in Kotlin is similar to [Scala](https://www.scala-lang.org), it is used to declare a Singleton.
+The object declaration in Kotlin is similar to [Scala](https://www.scala-lang.org) as it is used to declare a Singleton.
+An object declaration is initialized lazily, when it is accessed for the first time.
 In the following example a `KotlinObject` is declared, and an assert is used to verify that only one instance exists.

 ```kotlin
 object KotlinObject {